dword-design/sebastianlandwehr.com/content/posts/creating-an-rss-feed-from-nuxt-content-with-full-body-html-code.md

 ---
-title: Creating an RSS Feed from Nuxt Content with Full Body Html Code
+title: Creating an RSS Feed from Nuxt Content with Full Body Html
 ---

 There is already [an official doc article](https://content.nuxtjs.org/integrations/#nuxtjsfeed) about how to create an RSS feed from Nuxt Content.
 But it only adds the excerpt as the actual content.
 Most feed readers allow the reader to read the **whole article** right in the app without a context switch.
 This article will present a way to add the whole document to the RSS feed by adding a simple **drop-in module**.